Skip to main content

 09:35 AM - 10:05 AM

-At the core is the ANCHOR framework:
+Central to the discussion is the ANCHOR framework:

 • A – Accessible & Interoperable: Unified, standards-driven data access (e.g., CDISC, FHIR)